iterative/dvc.org/static/docs/commands-reference/checkout.md

 The execution of `dvc checkout` does:

-- Scan the `outs` entries in DVC files to compare with the currently checked out data files.
-The scanned DVC files is limited by the listed targets (if any) on the command line.
+- Scan the `outs` entries in DVC-files to compare with the currently checked out data files.
+The scanned DVC-files is limited by the listed targets (if any) on the command line.
 And if the `--with-deps` option is specified, it scans backward in the pipeline from the named targets.
 - For any data files where the checksum does not match with the DVC-file entry,